Influenza Virus Vaccine (Recombinant)

 There are no dosage adjustments provided in the manufacturer’s labeling.

-Unless otherwise indicated in product labeling, jet injectors should not be used to administer inactivated influenza vaccines (CDC/ACIP [Grohskopf 2013]).
-Currently, Afluria is the only influenza vaccine licensed in the United States that can be given by a jet-injector device).
+Unless otherwise indicated in product labeling, jet injectors should not be used to administer recombinant influenza vaccines.
+Currently, Afluria and Afluria Quadrivalent are the only influenza vaccines licensed in the US with data about use with a jet-injector device.

 Store between 2°C to 8°C (36°F to 46°F).
 Protect from light.
 Do not freeze.
 Discard if frozen.